college-of-pharmacy-gachon-university/AI_RET2/README.md

 # AI-RET: Reinforcement Learning-Based RET-Specific Molecular Design

-This repository hosts the code, data, and documentation for the project:
+This repository hosts the code, data, and documentation for the project.

-**Generative Model-Guided Discovery of Amino Quinoxaline Scaffold as a Novel RET Alteration Inhibitor with Exploration of the Cryptic Pocket**

 ## Authors